OctopusDeploy/docs/docs/deployments/aws/s3/index.md

 :::

 ### Output variables
-Once the file(s) is uploaded, Octopus will create several variables storing the properties of the uploaded files.
-These values can be used in subsequent steps to access the uploaded files.
+Octopus will create several output variables storing the properties of any uploaded files.
+The values can then be used in subsequent steps to access the uploaded files.

 Here is the list of variables created after **a single file** has been uploaded: